ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL3_Eng.md

 - If no result on the subquery is returned, NULL is updated in the column.
 - If DEFAULT is assigned in a column when using a subquery, DAFAULT attribute value is updated in the column.

-*Modifying the data in a timestamp column*
+*Modifying the data in a TIMESTAMP column*

 When an UPDATE statement is executed on a TIMESTAMP column, the default behavior is to update the column with the system time.
 Therefore, if no value is specified when a TIMESTAMP column is updated, it will be updated with the system time, rather than NULL.